LinuxCommandLibrary

 CAVEATS

 Lines of code is an imperfect metric.
 Generated code may skew results.
-Multi-language files counted once.
+Multi-language files (e.g. Markdown with embedded code blocks) are counted once under the primary language but embedded sub-language totals are shown separately.
 Extension-based detection may misidentify some files.
 Binary files are skipped.
+CBOR and YAML output require tokei to be compiled with the corresponding feature flags.

 HISTORY

-tokei was created by Erin Power (Aaronepower) around 2016.
-The Japanese name means "clock/statistics."
+tokei was created by Erin Power (XAMPPRocky) around 2016.
+The Japanese name (時計) means "clock."
 Written in Rust for performance, it became a popular alternative to cloc and other line counting tools.
-The project emphasizes speed and accuracy across many programming languages.

 SEE ALSO